exVim use ex-gsearch for global search. It also

 This is because ex-gsearch only accept words, which means you can not include symbols such as

-dot, comma even space in your :GS
+dot, comma even space in your :GS command.

-Instead of search the whold "foo::bar" pattern, we suggest you search "foo" first by :GS foo
+Instead of search the whold "foo::bar" pattern, we suggest you search "foo" first by :GS foo.

-After that use ex-gsearch's filter method search the "foo::bar" and <leader>r
+After that use ex-gsearch's filter method search the "foo::bar" and <leader>r to pick them.